Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/README.md

 ### Deploy the app

-1. Register an app in the B2C tenat as documented [here](https://learn.microsoft.com/azure/active-directory-b2c/tutorial-register-applications)
+1. Register an app in the B2C tenant as documented [here](https://learn.microsoft.com/azure/active-directory-b2c/tutorial-register-applications)
 1. Deploy the sample application to Azure App Services by clicking on the `Deploy to Azure` button above.
 1. Enter all the parameters when asked.
 1. Run the powershell script below to grant the Entra ID app the permissions required by Verified ID.